 Tables 1 and 2 provide information on the LEP population in the NICE service area.
-The data is derived from the 2015-2019 Census American Community Survey data.
 As presented in Table 1, 11% (or 143,080) of the 1,282,838 residents aged 5 years and older within the NICE service area reported that they spoke English less than "very well."
+As presented in Table 2, nineteen additional languages are spoken by LEP individuals in Nassau County.
+No other languages qualify for the Safe Harbor provision.